google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 Another key characteristic is the temporary relief victims might feel after an outburst.
 This relief is usually short-lived and followed by increased anxiety and fear of retaliation from the narcissist.
 It’s a double-edged sword that can trap victims in a cycle of abuse and reaction.

 Reactive abuse is often inconsistent and unpredictable.
 Victims may go through long periods of enduring abuse silently before suddenly reaching their breaking point.
-This unpredictability can be confusing for both the victim and those around them.

 1.2 Differentiating Reactive Abuse from Narcissistic Abuse